 The thyroid gland uses iodine to produce thyroxine, which affects cell activity and metabolic rate.
 The iodine requirement of all classes of pigs is 0.14 mg/kg of diet.
 Stabilized iodized salt contains 0.007% iodine; when it is fed at sufficient levels to meet the salt requirement, it will also meet the iodine needs of pigs.

 Zinc is an important trace mineral with many biologic functions.
 Grain-soybean meal diets must contain supplemental zinc to prevent parakeratosis (see Parakeratosis).
-Higher levels of zinc may be needed when dietary calcium is excessive, especially in typical high-phytic acid diets such as corn-soybean meal diets.
+Higher levels of zinc may be needed when dietary calcium is excessive, especially in diets typically high in phytic acid such as corn-soybean meal diets.
 Pharmacologic levels of zinc (1,500–3,000 mg/kg) as zinc oxide have consistently been found to increase pig performance during the postweaning period.
 In some instances, high levels of zinc oxide have been reported to reduce the incidence and severity of postweaning diarrhea.
-Responses to zinc oxide and antibiotics seem to be additive in nature, much like the responses to high copper and antibiotics; however, there is no advantage in including high copper and high zinc in the same diet.
+Responses to zinc oxide and antibiotics seem to be additive in nature, much like the responses to high copper and antibiotics; however, there is no advantage to including high copper and high zinc in the same diet.
 Similar to copper, high levels of dietary zinc cause increased zinc content in the excreted manure.
 For sows, the estimated zinc requirement was increased from 50 ppm in the previous NRC publication to 100 ppm in the 2012 edition.

 Cobalt is present in the vitamin B12 molecule and has no benefit when added to swine diets in the elemental form.